thycotic/ss-docs/ticketing-system-integration/atlassian-jira/index.md

 ## Validating Ticket Status

-To validate tickets you will need to create a PowerShell script to retrieve and validate the ticket.
-This integration assumes that the user will pass in the full ticket name including the project name.
+You need to create a PowerShell script to retrieve and validate tickets.
+This integration assumes that the user will pass in the full ticket name, including the project name.
 For example: `(PROJ-123)`.
-This could easily be extended so that multiple JIRA instances could be made for each specific project.
-In that case, you could have the user only provide the ticket number and pass in an argument to the script that specifies the project.
+This could easily be extended so that multiple JIRA instances could be made for each project.
+In that case, you could have the user provide only the ticket number and pass in an argument to the script that specifies the project.
 This implementation also assumes that any ticket not in "Closed" status is invalid.

 ```powershell
 $ticket = $args[0]